Alun Kyte: Arrest and conviction for murders

 When Kyte was arrested in December 1997 for the attack on the woman in Weston-super-Mare, his DNA was taken as part of standard procedure when arresting individuals suspected of a crime.
 This DNA profile was uploaded onto the national DNA database in March 1998, which revealed a match to a sample taken from the scene of Tracey Turner's murder in 1994.
 Both Turner's and Paull's murder investigations were then re-opened by Enigma investigators.
 Kyte was interviewed by these detectives, who decided not to disclose that they had found a DNA link in order to see what his defence would be.
 He subsequently denied ever using prostitutes.
 He denied ever having pretended to be a newspaper reporter at Hilton Park Services, but CCTV had captured him doing it.
 He then revealed that he owned a brown Ford Sierra car, the same type as had been seen by the witness transporting a dead body near to where Samo Paull was found dead.
-Soon after Kyte was charged with the murders of both Turner and Paull.
+Soon after, Kyte was charged with the murders of both Turner and Paull.

-At trial, forensic experts said the chances of the DNA found on Turner belonging to anyone else was 33 million to one.
+At trial, forensic experts stated that the likelihood of the DNA found on Turner belonging to anyone other than Kyte was "one in 33,000 million" (one in 33 billion).
 Kyte's fellow prison inmates testified that he had boasted of the murders while imprisoned for his 1997 attack.
-They stated that he had told them that he had killed Turner because she laughed at him during sex, which infuriated him.
-The prosecution said that the two murders were linked by "type, origin and disposal".
-Kyte put in a last-minute defence that the reason his semen was found on Turner was because he regularly used prostitutes and had consensual sex with her, saying: "You meet people and have sex with them or a one-night stand and you don't remember it".
+They stated that he had told them that he killed Turner because she laughed at him during sex, infuriating him.
+The prosecution asserted that the two murders were linked by "type, origin and disposal".
+Kyte put in a last-minute defence that the reason his semen was found on Turner was because he regularly used prostitutes (despite his earlier declaration that he had never used them) and had had consensual sex with her, saying: "You meet people and have sex with them or a one-night stand and you don't remember it".
 He was found guilty of both murders by unanimous decision.
 He was given a minimum 25-year tariff.

-Kyte was labelled the "Midlands Ripper" in the press, in part because he was also suspected of having multiple other victims.
+In news media coverage of his offences, Kyte was labelled the "Midlands Ripper", in part because he was also suspected of having multiple other victims.